 Family Emergency Savings

-Just like local insurance agents will tell you, the best time to prepare for an emergency is well before one happens, also is important to insurance your car or the family van you can use an insurance as one sure insurance, in case of an accident or the car broke and you don’t happen to have cash at that moment.
+Just like local insurance agents will tell you, the best time to prepare for an emergency is well before one happens, having a life insurance with good term life insurance quotes, also is important to insurance your car or the family van you can use an insurance as one sure insurance, in case of an accident or the car broke and you don’t happen to have cash at that moment.
 Open a family emergency savings account ASAP and make it a habit to deposit roughly 20 percent of your check into this account every time you get paid, or when you have extra cash on hand.
 With this account, you don’t want to withdraw any money from it unless it’s a dire emergency, one that will put you and your family out on the streets.
 Ideally, you’ll want enough money in this account to live off of for six to 12 months.

 High Yield Savings Account